-We implemented quorum leases, classic leader leases and Megastore-type leases within an existing Multi-Paxos system written in Go (our code is available open source [23]).
+We implemented quorum leases, classic leader leases and Megastore-type leases within an existing Multi-Paxos system written in Go.
 Because our main focus is on the message and round-trip time reductions (or increases) due to leasing in the wide area, we usually run the system at throughput levels where the implementation details are not the bottleneck.
 This reduces the importance of a specific choice of Paxos framework.